How do I troubleshoot domain transfer failures in Route 53?

 $ whois example.com | grep "Status" Domain Status: clientTransferProhibited https://icann.org/epp#clientTransferProhibited

-Determine why a transfer is stuck on step 5
+Determine why a transfer is stuck on step 5 of the transfer process

 Determine why you didn't receive a domain transfer authorization email